dmking0728/100-days-of-code/dailylog.md

 DAY 64: MAY 12, 2019

-Today's Progress: Still working on title case project. got it to work for the most part excpet I want it to not capitalize articles (a, an, the, and ..etc).
+Today's Progress: Still working on title case project.
+Got it to work for the most part excpet I want it to not capitalize articles (a, an, the, and ..etc).
 Will be working on this tomorrow hopefully.

+Link to work:

+DAY 65: MAY 13, 2019

+Today's Progress: Still working on title case project.
+Figured out how to exclude capitalizing articles (a, an, the, and ..etc) in the title.
+Basically create an array of words you don't want capitalized and then use .include() to check to see if the user submitted array  contains any of these.
+If it does, it doesn't execute the capitalization code and continues on to the next word in the array.

 Link to work: